 Cauliflower has become the darling of vegetables for its subtle taste and versatility as a substitute for starches and grains.
-I’ve even used it to replace most of the cream in Alfredo with great results.
-Swapping starches for vegetables in rice dishes like this is an easy way to incorporate more vegetables in your diet … and get kids to eat more too.
-Use a food processor or a large-hole cheese grater to “rice” the cauliflower, keeping in mind it will shrink by about 25% once cooked, so you don’t want tiny pieces.
-The pieces won’t be perfectly consistent as some will be slightly smaller or larger, but that’s okay and isn’t noticeable in the finished dish.
+We use a food processor or a large-hole cheese grater to “rice” the cauliflower and occasionally purchase it in stores as “cauliflower pearls”.
 In my opinion, grated cauliflower resembles the texture of rice so long as it is cooked quickly and remains slightly underdone.

-A healthy side dish easily turns into a quick main dish.
+Turn this healthy side dish into a quick main dish.

-Proofing this recipe for the Whole Foods event, I ended up with a ton of leftovers for just the two of us.
-I quickly discovered how easy it was to lay a few slices of grilled chicken or steak over a bowl of this Southwest Cauliflower Rice Pilaf, turning it into a complete, satisfying main dish.
+A few slices of grilled chicken or steak over a bowl of Southwest Cauliflower Rice Pilaf, turned it into a complete, satisfying main dish.
 One bowl, fast and delicious.
 It could just as easily become soup by adding broth—so many healthy possibilities from one recipe.

 - 1 tablespoon tomato paste

 - 1 cup diced red onion

 - 1 teaspoon cumin